Derzz/investment-calculator/README.md

 # Investment Calculator

 This calculator was made with ReactJS.
-This calculator takes the total savings, yearly interest, total interest ga, and invested capital to determine the total amount of money earned from annual savings.
+This calculator determines the total amount of savings, annual interest, total interest gained annually, and the amount of invested capital annually.

 ## Installation and Running
 To run this web application, run `npm install` to install all needed dependencies.
 Run `npm install` to run the application.